ElementsProject/lightning/doc/lightning-listpays.7.md

 The **listpay** RPC command gets the status of all *pay* commands, or a single one if either *bolt11* or *payment\_hash* was specified.
-It is possible filter the payments also by *status*.

 RETURN VALUE
 ------------